how to make an author visit affordable

 Ditto your state or local arts commission!

 Arts commissions will also cover author visit costs.
 Contact them to see if your school qualifies!
+In Tennessee, you can apply for a grant to invite me and other authors/illustrators to your school for FREE through the Tennessee Arts Commission's Teaching Artists Roster!
+Click here for more info!

 Check out SCBWI's Amber Brown Fund!